Yes! It can be done, as if there was any doubt.

 I have found a niche for my casting and CNC machining desires.
 It is the designing and creating small custom bells to be cast in silver, brass and bronze; also using bell metal if I can find or make it.
 Bell metal is high tin content brass.

 I am currently working on obtaining the correct wax for CNC detail machining of the designs.
 My two Taig mills, one of which set up for fourth axis millings are perfect for the size of bells I am considering.
-That is, bells with a diameter between one and two inches at the open… Continue reading
+That is, bells with a diameter between one and two inches at… Continue reading

 I had a long hiatus (about four weeks paid time off) away from my regular employment, creating time to take a good long at the route I should be heading with my at-home workshop activities.
 What I do for the rest of my life should be something I really enjoy.
 I have been making small wax carvings by hand and machine.

 I have come to a personal decision about my capabilities in creating precision miniature wax carvings.
 The results of my experiments have shown that even with my PN, I am capable of detailed hand carving but not in the… Continue reading

 I occasionally struggle deciding where I should post the project I am working on.
 I try to keep this blog on track by sticking to subjects regarding machining.
 Then there are projects that involve machining but include a lot of other skills as well.

 I started a web site and blog for those non-machining projects called The Hobbyist Workshop (THWs).
 It is linked in the sidebar in this blog.
 The dilemma is where to post.